SiyaShezi100/NovaTech-Revenue-Inteligence/SUBMISSION.md

 │ executive-summary.md
 Marketing Funnel
-The sheet provides a comprehensive overview of marketing campaign performance, tracking 2,240 leads, 609 responses, and $1,127,223.09 in attributed revenue across multiple campaigns and channels.
+The sheet provides a comprehensive marketing performance dashboard tracking 2,240 leads across campaigns, channels, funnel stages, and attributed revenue totaling 1,127,223.09.

-• Direct Mail achieves the highest response rate at 0.53, outperforming Paid Social (0.4) and Partner Referral (0.34), despite Partner Referral generating the most leads at 807.
+Direct Mail achieves the highest response rate at 0.53, outperforming Paid Social (0.4) and Partner Referral (0.34), yet Partner Referral drives the most leads at 807.

-• NovaPulse Launch dominates attributed revenue at $394,156.59, accounting for roughly 35% of total revenue.
+NovaPulse Launch dominates attributed revenue at 394,156.59, accounting for over a third of total revenue, while NovaEdge Awareness contributes the least at 34,279.64.

-• All campaigns show negative Marketing ROI, totaling -2,023.65, signaling widespread underperformance.
+All campaigns show negative Marketing ROI, totaling -2,023.65, indicating widespread underperformance despite strong lead volume.

-• Qualified Lead is the largest funnel stage with 848 records, followed by Lead (465) and Closed Won (412).
+Qualified Lead is the largest funnel stage with 848 records, followed by Lead (465) and Closed Won (412).

 Sales Pipeline
 The sheet provides a comprehensive sales pipeline overview, tracking 499 total deals with metrics on